kiltec/how-we-work/README.md

 * We [let greenkeeper remind us about dependencies](https://greenkeeper.io/)
 * We [treat each other with basic human dignity](https://www.contributor-covenant.org/)
 * We [believe in the idea of love and peace](https://github.com/love-and-peace/love-and-peace/blob/master/versions/base/v1.0/en.md)

+# Why

+We like to keep things transparent.
+Also we like to point at things so when someone asks us, how we work this is the place we point to.
+If you have questions about why or even noticed something we could do better, please don't [hasitate do let us know](https://github.com/kalispera/how-we-work/issues/new)